Facebook Ads Insights Tool

 Introduction

-Facebook Ads CPMs in India sat far below the global benchmark through the past year, but the story isn’t just price—it’s rhythm.
-India’s all‑industry CPMs hovered in the low $2 range for most months, punctuated by two sharp surges in January and again in November.
-By contrast, the global market tracked a steadier, higher-cost curve around $20 with a classic Q4 lift.
+India’s Facebook Ads CPMs in 2025 sat well below the global benchmark while moving with sharper percentage swings month to month.
+The year opened unusually high, eased through mid-year, and found its floor in November before a modest December rebound.
+In contrast, the global market climbed steadily toward a Q4 peak.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in India compared to the global benchmark.

 The story in the data